Descending Triangle Pattern: Rules and Signals

 • It can be used when trading various assets.
 Descending triangles can be found on a chart of any asset.
 It’s common to find descending triangles on stock, commodity, index, cryptocurrency*, and currency price charts.

 • It’s easy to spot.
-The formation consists of two trendlines, standard tools on any trading platform.
-You can examine how to place trendlines on the TickTrader platform.
+The formation consists of two trendlines, which are standard tools on any trading platform.
+You can examine how to place trendlines on the TickTrader trading platform.

 • It provides exact entry and exit points.
 Triangles provide traders with particular entry and exit points.
-They don’t guarantee a successful trade but help traders with little experience and those who develop their own trading strategy.
+They don’t guarantee an effective trade but help traders with little experience and those who develop their own trading strategies.

 Drawbacks

 • It may confuse traders.
 Is the descending triangle bullish or bearish?
-Traders constantly ask this question because this setup provides reversal and continuation signals.
-Still, it’s a bearish formation.
+Traders constantly ask this question because this setup usually provides continuation signals but may appear before the downtrend reversal.

 • It bears the risk of false breakouts.
-Every breakout method and strategy bears the risk of a fakeout.
+Every breakout strategy bears the risk of a fakeout.
 Therefore, traders use additional confirmation tools.

 • Its trading rules may not work.
-Standard pattern rules are supposed always to work, but there is no guarantee.
+Standard pattern rules are supposed to work in most market conditions, but there is no guarantee.
 It’s a well-known fact that every trade bears risks.

-The descending triangle is used by many traders, especially in Forex trading.
-However, it doesn’t mean that it only provides working signals.
+The descending triangle is used by many traders, especially in the forex markets.
+However, it doesn’t mean that it always provides effective signals.
 Every trading and investing activity involves risks.
-Therefore, traders practise and learn new analysis techniques to be equipped with various tools.
+Therefore, you should practise and learn new analysis techniques to be equipped with various tools.
+Open a trading account at FXOpen to use your own trading strategies with the bearish triangle pattern.

 This article represents the opinion of the Companies operating under the FXOpen brand only.
 It is not to be construed as an offer, solicitation, or recommendation with respect to products and services provided by the Companies operating under the FXOpen brand, nor is it to be considered financial advice.